lynilir/Jingles/README.md

 ## Implementation Timeline

-Phase 1: Create blocks and grid, activating/disabling blocks on click
+### Phase 1: Project Setup

+Setup all necessary Node modules.
+Create webpack.config.js and package.json.
+Have the basic board set up.

-Phase 2: Learn how to use the Howler library
+### Phase 2: Learn how to use the Howler.js library

+Explore the Howler library.
+Build out cells to fill the board.
+Try to build logic to toggle each cell on click.

-Phase 3: Add sounds and make it loop
+### Phase 3: Add sounds and make it loop

+Have a functional board to start/play and mute.

-Phase 4: Add css/effects for blocks
+### Phase 4: Add css/effects for blocks

+Style sound board and controls.

 ## Bonus Features